Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: M -tangling power

 where $\rho^{\otimes 2}$ is the density matrix of two copies of the $M$-qubit system living in the Hilbert space $\mathcal{H}_{M^2}$. $\tilde{P}$ is the product of projectors onto the antisymmetric (or symmetric) space of the $i$-th subspace and its copy, i.e.

 where $P^{(\pm)}_{j,j+M}=1/2(\mathds{1}\pm\text{SWAP}_{j,j+M})$, and with $\text{SWAP}_{j,j+M}=\sum_{\alpha,\beta\in\{0,1\}}|\alpha\rangle_j |\beta\rangle_{j+M}\langle\beta|_{j}\langle \alpha|_{j+M}$.
 Note that we have fixed system ``1'' to be the electron's subspace.
 (If the control qubit corresponds to a different subspace, then for odd $M$, the product of antisymmetric projectors needs to exclude the control system from the copies, and instead we apply $P^{(+)}$ on the sectors of the control qubit).
 For even $M\geq 4$, Eq.~(\ref{Eq:MTangle}), holds for density matrices $\rho$ obtained by any arbitrary $U$, whereas for odd $M$, Eq.~(\ref{Eq:MTangle}) holds strictly for states obtained by CR-evolutions.
 (We verified this numerically, comparing with the exact expressions of $\tau_M$ that hold for states obtained by arbitrary evolutions.)
-By averaging Eq.~(\ref{Eq:MTangle}) over all product initial states, we prove that the $M$-way entangling power of an operator $U$ has the simple expression [Appendix~\ref{App:MwayEP}]:
+By averaging Eq.~(\ref{Eq:MTangle}) over all product initial states, we prove that the {$M$-tangling} power of an operator $U$ has the simple expression [Appendix~\ref{App:MwayEP}]:

 with $\Omega_{p0}=(d+1)^{-M}\prod_{j=1}^M P^{(+)}_{j,j+M}$, where $d=2$ (dimension of qubit subspace).
-Equation~(\ref{Eq:MwayEp_of_any_U}) is exact for any arbitrary $U(M)$, for $M\geq 4$, whereas for odd $M$ it holds only for CR-type evolution operators of the form of Eq.~(\ref{Eq:U}).
-The simple structure of CR-type evolution operators generated by $\pi$-sequences allows us to derive analytically a closed-form expression for the $M$-way entangling power for an arbitrarily large nuclear spin register coupled to the electron.
-In Appendix~\ref{App:MwayEP_CRevol}, we prove that the $M$-way entangling power of the operator $U$ of Eq.~(\ref{Eq:U}), is given by:
+Equation~(\ref{Eq:MwayEp_of_any_U}) is exact for any arbitrary $U(M)$, for {$M$ even and $M\geq 4$}, whereas for odd $M$ it holds only for CR-type evolution operators of the form of Eq.~(\ref{Eq:U}).
+The simple structure of CR-type evolution operators generated by $\pi$-sequences allows us to derive analytically a closed-form expression for the {$M$-tangling} power for an arbitrarily large nuclear spin register coupled to the electron.
+In Appendix~\ref{App:MwayEP_CRevol}, we prove that the {$M$-tangling} power of the operator $U$ of Eq.~(\ref{Eq:U}), is given by:

 where $G_1$ is the so-called Makhlin invariant~\cite{Makhlin2002}, which we have shown that for a $\pi$-pulse sequence is given by~\cite{EconomouPRX2023}:

 with $G_1\in[0,1]$.
 Here $\phi_{0}^{(k)}$ ($\phi_1^{(k)}$) is the rotation angle that the $k$th nuclear spin undergoes when the electron is in the $|0\rangle$ ($|1\rangle$) state, and $\textbf{n}_0^{(k)}$ ($\textbf{n}_1^{(k)}$) is the corresponding nuclear rotation axis. $G_1^{(k)}$ characterizes the evolution of the $k$th nuclear spin under the DD sequence and is related to the bipartition entangling power of the nuclear spin with the remaining register, i.e., the nuclear one-tangle given by $\epsilon_p^{\text{nuclear}}=2/9(1-G_1)$~\cite{EconomouPRX2023}.
 The nuclear one-tangle is a faithful metric of selectivity; its minimization ensures that the spin is decoupled from the register, while its maximization implies that the particular spin attains maximal correlations with the register.